 Compare this with a much smaller niche, like organic gardening.
-There are fewer competitors because there’s less money to be made than in travel, and thus the budget required to dominate that industry will be much less.
+There are fewer competitors because there’s less money to be made than in travel.
+The budget required to enter and corner that industry will be lower.

-Some are going to be higher than you expected.
-Others are going to be lower than you expected.
+Some are going to be higher expected.
+Others are going to be lower.

-Some will pitch you exactly what you discussed with them and want.
-Others will use it as a chance to try to upsell you before they’ve even won your business or shown you results.
+Others will use it as a chance to try to upsell you before they’ve even won your business or shown any results.

 When considering pricing, we encourage you to not just look at the top line.
 You should look at what the price will get you.

-This may seem obvious, but we know from experience that money is an emotional thing and we respond more negatively to bigger numbers.
+We get it.
+Money is an emotional thing.
+Naturally, we all respond more negatively to bigger numbers.